zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - A distributed identity name
 - A trusted registry which governs that identity

-Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity mapping filter or filters:
+Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity mapping filter or filters.

+Ensure that all the security configuration prerequisites are met by following the steps described in [configure the main Zowe server to use distributed identity mapping](../../user-guide/configure-zos-system.md#configure-main-zowe-server-to-use-distributed-identity-mapping).

 Use the commands specific to your ESM to create a distributed identity mapping filter.